General Capacitor Specification

 The energy UC U C stored in a capacitor is electrostatic potential energy and is thus related to the charge Q and voltage V between the capacitor plates.
 A charged capacitor stores energy in the electrical field between its plates.
 As the capacitor is being charged, the electrical field builds up.

-How does a capacitor store electrical energy?
+How does a capacitor protect a power supply?

-What is capacitance of a capacitor?
+What are the primary functions of a capacitor?

 [PDF Version]